-14.1 Members of the public and press may only be excluded from a public meeting in accordance with the Access to Information Rules at Part 2, Chapter 17 of this Constitution and/or Rule 13 above.
+14.1 Members of the public and press may only be excluded from a public meeting in accordance with the Access to Information Rules at Chapter 17 or Rule 11 above.

 15. Filming, Photography and the Use of Social Media at Council Meetings